warmana/cloudant-docs-fork/source/includes/api/_advanced_replication.md

 These options can be set for a replication by including them in the replication document.

 -   `worker_processes` - The number of processes the replicator uses (per replication) to transfer documents from the source to the target database.
 Higher values can imply better throughput (due to more parallelism of network and disk IO) at the expense of more memory and eventually CPU.
 Default value is 4.
--   `worker_batch_size` - Workers process batches with the size defined by this parameter (the size corresponds to number of ''\_changes'' feed rows).
+-   `worker_batch_size` - Workers process batches with the size defined by this parameter (the size corresponds to number of `_changes` feed rows).
 Larger values for the batch size might result in better performance.
 Smaller values mean that checkpointing is done more frequently.
 Default value is 500.
 -   `http_connections` - The maximum number of HTTP connections per replication.
-For push replications, the effective number of HTTP connections used is min(worker\_processes + 1, http\_connections).
+For push replications, the effective number of HTTP connections used is `min(worker_processes + 1, http_connections)`.
 For pull replications, the effective number of connections used corresponds to this parameter's value.
 Default value is 20.
 -   `connection_timeout` - The maximum period of inactivity for a connection in milliseconds.
 If a connection is idle for this period of time, its current request will be retried.
 Default value is 30000 milliseconds (30 seconds).
 -   `retries_per_request` - The maximum number of retries per request.
 Before a retry, the replicator will wait for a short period of time before repeating the request.
 This period of time doubles between each consecutive retry attempt.
 This period of time never goes beyond 5 minutes and its minimum value (before the first retry is attempted) is 0.25 seconds.
 The default value of this parameter is 10 attempts.
 -   `socket_options` - A list of options to pass to the connection sockets.
-The available options can be found in the [documentation for the Erlang function setopts/2 of the inet module](http://www.erlang.org/doc/man/inet.html#setopts-2).
+The available options can be found in the [documentation for the Erlang function `setopts` of the inet module](http://www.erlang.org/doc/man/inet.html#setopts-2).
 Default value is `[{keepalive, true}, {nodelay, false}]`.

 ### Attachments